petermr/tigr2ess/installation/INSTALLATION.md

 - To set environment variable in Windows - 08.

-       - From the desktop, right click the Computer icon.
+       - From the desktop, right click the Start menu.
        - Choose System from the context menu.
        - Click the Advanced system settings link.
        - Click new option into user variables for desktop.